- a guide to

 - Joints are typically stiff after resting, particularly early in the morning or in the evening.

-- In about 4 out of 5 (80%) people the arthritis develops after the appearance of psoriasis.
+- In around 8 out of 10 (80%) the arthritis develops after the appearance of psoriasis.

 - Some people may develop a condition of the eye (uveitis) which may cause redness and inflammation.
 If you are concerned about this, seek medical advice.